-Search Engines, most notably Google, understand language a whole lot better than we do.
-No longer are the days where you need to keyword stuff pages, or worry about keyword density or any of that nonsense.
-In many cases, you can now rank for search queries without having the words on your page at all.
+Search Engines, including Google, understand language much better than we do.
+Gone are the days where you need to keyword stuff pages, or worry about keyword density or any of that nonsense.
+Often, you can now rank for search queries without having the words on your page at all.
 That doesn’t mean it’s recommended to not pay attention to keywords.
 Remember, each page needs a purpose.

 By covering a topic, or a range of keywords on a page, you can rank a single page for many different, related searches.

-Google’s AI, which is known as RankBrain, understands the intent of a user’s search.
+Google’s AI, known as RankBrain, understands the intent of a user’s search.
 And not only that, Google’s algorithms understand the content on your page better than ever.
-So it is only a matter of matching the searcher’s intent to the purpose of your page, and then serving that link to searchers.
+So it is only a matter of matching the searcher’s intent to the purpose of your page.
+When you do this, searchers will find your site.

 Mobile / Speed / User Experience

 Mobile first indexing has begun.
 Google has two search crawlers: one for desktops, and one for mobile.
-Because people browse the web more on mobile devices than desktops now, Google has followed.
-It is no longer an option, your site simply must work well on mobile.
+People browse the web more on mobile devices than desktops now, and Google has followed.
+It is no longer an option.
+Your site must work well on mobile devices.

-You could have amazingly brilliant content, that due either technical speed issues, or an unfriendly mobile page, the user simply can’t read.
+You could have amazingly brilliant content, that due to technical speed issues, or an unfriendly mobile page, the user can’t read.
 Google’s sole purpose is to provide people with the best results for any given search query.
-When your page is slow, broken or just unreadable on mobile, your brilliant content no longer fits the bill in Google’s eyes.
-Your page will no longer rank well in search.
+When your page is slow, broken, or unreadable on mobile, your brilliant content is not as useful, in Google’s eyes.
+Your page will not rank well in search.

-As you build traffic, links, mentions on social media, and your brand becomes more and more known, you build site authority.
+As you drive traffic, build links, and get mentions on social media, your brand becomes more and more known.
+You are building site authority.

 The more authority you have in a given topic, the higher you will rank.
-Even more importantly, your job getting new content to rank well gets easier and easier.
+More importantly, your job getting new content to rank gets easier and easier.

 You can build authority for one topic, or many.
-For smaller businesses, and new websites, it is recommended to pick fewer topics and expand as your site authority grows.
-It will be much harder for your solar panel installation business to rank for topics like plumbing and windows, than it will be to rank high for roofing and energy efficiency.
+For smaller businesses or new websites, it’s recommended to pick fewer topics to begin with.
+Then expand as your site authority grows.
+It will be very hard for your solar panel installation business to rank for plumbing and windows.
+It will be much easier to rank for roofing and energy efficiency related topics.

-To quickly summarize: It all starts with content.
+To summarize: it all starts with content.
 Great content leads to links.
 Your links should be natural and of the highest quality possible.
-Google understands the intent of what a user is looking for, and will only get better, so focus on creating content that serves a purpose.
-Website visitors are using mobile devices more often than not, so a quick loading, mobile friendly, and usable website is more important than ever.
+Google understands the intent of what a user is looking for, and will get better doing so.
+So focus on creating content that serves a purpose.
+Website visitors are using mobile devices more often than not.
+So a quick loading, mobile friendly, and usable website is more important than ever.
 The better the user experience, on topic content and links, the higher site authority you’ll have.

-All of these factors are key to building organic traffic, and allow you to be one step ahead, in order to future-proof your website from any of Google’s many algorithm changes in 2018 and beyond.
+All these factors are key to building organic traffic.
+They will keep you one step ahead of your competition.
+And will future-proof your website from any of Google’s algorithm changes in 2018 and beyond.